VERDI “Stride la vampa…Condotta ell`era ceppi” from Il Trovatore

 MAHLER Symphony No.2 in C minor “Resurrection”

-She maintains a strong interest in performing and recording baroque repertoire.
+Ms. Phillips maintains a strong interest in baroque repertoire.
 On the opera stage this has included Sesto in Giulio Cesare in Barcelona and Eduige in Rodelinda for Dallas Opera.
 Concert appearances include Messiah at Carnegie Hall and with the Atlanta Symphony and Gulbenkian Orchestra in Lisbon, as well as with the Seattle Symphony, with whom she has also performed Bach’s Mass in B Minor.
 She has sung the Vivaldi Gloria at the Hollywood Bowl with the Los Angeles Philharmonic and has recorded the Bach Magnificat for Boston Baroque.